Nanolx/NanoDroid/README.md

 After you made your changes, issue the following command on your phone, either using adb shell or Termux:

-'nanomod-overlay --update'
+`nanomod-overlay --update`

 After reboot your changes are applied.
+For more options, check:

+`nanomod-overlay --help`

 The following applications are magic-mounted as system applications: